ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 1. Easy to generate proxy DLL with existing open source tools.

-2. Proxy DLL substitutes a Windows library for specific application only.
+2. We substitute a Windows library for specific application only.
 All other launched applications still use original libraries.

 3. It is difficult to protect application against this approach.

 These are disadvantages of the proxy DLL usage:

-1. You cannot substitute some core Windows libraries like `kernel32.dll`.
+1. You cannot substitute some of core Windows libraries like `kernel32.dll`.
 This limitation appears because both `LoadLibrary` and `GetProcAddress` functions are provided by the `kernel32.dll`.
 They should be available at the moment when proxy DLL loads an original library.

 2. It is difficult to make wrappers for some WinAPI functions because they are not documented.

-### Example with Proxy DLL
+### Example of Proxy DLL

 Now we will implement the simplest bot, which is based on proxy DLL technique.
 The bot will control test application to keep non-zero value of the `gLife` parameter.
 Algorithm to do it is to simulate the *1* keypress each time when the `gLife` parameter becomes less than 10.